stagedtrees/stagedtrees/README.md

 ##### Subtrees

-Subtrees can be extracted, the result is another staged event tree object in the remaining variables.
+A subtree can be extracted, the result is another staged event tree object in the remaining variables.

 ``` r
 sub <- subtree.sevt(mod4, c("iOS", ">20"))